All Products

 Serverless App Engine:Configure log collection to ApsaraMQ for Kafka

-• To enable all the access within the same VPC of Kafka instance, add 0.0.0.0/0 to the whitelist.
+• To allow all traffic within the VPC, add 0.0.0.0/0 to the whitelist.

-Configure log collection when you create an application
+Configure log collection when creating an application

 2. In the Basic Information section, configure the application information and click Next: Advanced Settings.